-Demand Planning Models
+Demand Planning Models and Frameworks

 1. Collaborative Planning, Forecasting, and Replenishment (CPFR)

-CPFR stands for Collaborative Planning, Forecasting, and Replenishment.
-It’s a business practice that merges the insights of various trading partners.
-These partners share information and coordinate their planning processes.
-Together, they synchronize demand forecasting, production, and supply planning.
-This model highlights the importance of collaboration.
-It’s especially valuable in complex supply chains.
-In such chains, multiple stakeholders need to align their operations.
-Their goal is to meet consumer demand efficiently.
+Together, they synchronize demand forecasting, production, and supply chain planning.
+This framework highlights the importance of collaboration.
+It’s especially valuable in complex supply chains where multiple stakeholders need to align their operations.
+Their goal is to effectively meet customer demand and minimize costs.

 2. Multi-Echelon Inventory Optimization (MEIO)